BooleanComputing/data_processing_on_edge/README.md

    airflow ui: htttp://<host>:8080

    ```
-*The implementation has a couple of Dags that would demonsrtate reading, processing and writing the events to and from kafka
+* The implementation has a couple of Dags that demonstrate reading, processing and writing the events to and from kafka
-*Weather-Streaming DAG is a Spark structured streaming apppication that reads IOT data from a kafka topic, averagaes out the Temperature, Humidity andd Pressure on 10 second windows and writes the output to an other Kafka topic.
+* Weather-Streaming DAG schedules a Spark structured streaming apppication that reads IOT data from a kafka topic, averagaes out the Temperature, Humidity andd Pressure on 10 second windows and writes the output to another Kafka topic.
-*Generate-Weather-Test-Data DAG is a python application to generate  mock climate sensor data and write to the kafka topic for testing.
+* Generate-Weather-Test-Data DAG runs a python application to generate  mock climate sensor data and write to the kafka topic for testing

  Trigger the Test DAG from the UI
  ![Arch Image](architecture_images/Airflow.png)